Fluorescent wavefront shaping using incoherent iterative phase conjugation: Principle

 \paragraph{Coherent iterative phase conjugation.} \blue{Consider a set of $K$ scattering (non fluorescent) particles inside a sample, and denote their positions by $\ptd_1,\ldots,\ptd_K$.
 We denote by $\bu$ the value of an incoming 2D electric field at the input plane, and by $\bou$ a $K\times 1$ vector of the field propagating through the sample at each of the $K$ scatterers.
 Although $\bu$ is a 2D field, we reshape it as a 1D vector and relate $\bou$ to $\bu$ as $\bou=\TMi \bu$,} where $\TMi$ is the incoming transmission matrix describing coherent light propagation. $\TMi$ is specific to the tissue sample being tested.
 Likewise, we denote by $\TMo$ the back-propagation transmission matrix, describing the light returning from the particles to the sensor.
 The propagation of light to the particles and back to the sensor is then modeled using the \emph{combined transmission matrix} \BE \TMa\equiv\TMo\cdot \TMi.\EE Note that \equref{eq:Ta-def} offers a simplistic description of light propagation, assuming there is not much light back-scattered from other structures in the medium apart of the listed particles $\ptd_1,\ldots,\ptd_K$, and multiple scattering between the particles is negligible.

-If we measure fully coherent scattering from the particles, the input illumination and the measured speckle intensity are related as \BE I=|\TMa\bu|^2. \EE Our goal is to find an illumination pattern $\bu$ that will focus on one of the particles, so that $\bou$ is a \emph{one-hot vector}---non-zero only at a single point $\ptd_k$ for some $k$ value.
+Under fully coherent illumination, the input illumination and the measured speckle intensity are related as \BE I=|\TMa\bu|^2. \EE Our goal is to find an illumination pattern $\bu$ that will focus on one of the particles, so that $\bou$ is a \emph{one-hot vector}---non-zero only at a single point $\ptd_k$ for some $k$ value.
 We note that focusing at any of the particles is sufficient for our setting; below, we show that once we focus at one point, we can use the memory effect to focus at nearby ones.

 To find a wavefront modulation we need access to $\TMi$, but in practice we can only measure $\TMa$.
 The wave conjugation principle states that the returning transmission matrix is the transpose of the incoming one, $\TMo={\TMi}^\top$~\cite{RevModPhys.89.015005}.
 With this assumption, consider an illumination field $\bu$ that, after propagating through the tissue sample, generates a one-hot $\bou$ vector.
 If we focus all light at one particle, then by the wave conjugation principle the returning field is proportional to the incoming one.
 Therefore, we can express the returning intensity in \equref{eq:int-Ta} as \BE I=s|\bu|^2=|\TMa\bu|^2, \EE where $s$ is a scale factor.
 That is, a focusing wavefront\Marina{maye you mark the focused one with $u_{focus}$} is an {\em eigenvector} of the combined transmission matrix $\TMa$.
 Consequently, if we can compute eigenvectors efficiently, we can find a wavefront that focuses all the light in a single spot.